leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

 The HO LAN is to provide redundant links and paths where possible while minimising convergence  time.
 The design needs to consider the impact of a switch failure.

 5. The customer requests you describe traffic flow and how it is affected by at least three  potential failure scenarios.
 Use diagrams to indicate primary and alternate traffic paths in  the event of device and or link failures.
 6. You are to explain how you are using ether channel and if not why?
 7. Explain how have the core to distribution links been designed to minimise convergence?

-    **Answer either 8 or 9 (Not both)**

-8. If the access layer to distribution layer is layer 2 then spanning tree is required.
-In addition as  redundant default gateways are required for each user VLAN and a switch management  VLAN.
-Describe how both STP & FHRP are deployed.
-Which FHRP have you chosen and why?
-Which STP protocol have you chosen and why?

-**or**

-9. Alternatively if you are using a layer 3 access then describe how you have done this including  the routing protocol used and how the routing metrics have been configured and why.
+8. Alternatively if you are using a layer 3 access then describe how you have done this including  the routing protocol used and how the routing metrics have been configured and why.
 How  does this impact the ability to have redundant host default gateways?

 ### Routing

 You must specify an appropriate interior gateway protocol to be used for internal routing within the HO site.
 The interior routing protocol will be used between the Distribution layer, Core layer and  edge routers.

 10. Explain why you have chosen the IGP?
 11. Explain how you have configured the IGP including methods you have employed to minimise  convergence time, optimise traffic flow and limit the wasting of bandwidth and CPU calculations.

 ### Security

 The customer has asked you to consider security.
 12. Are there any security features that should be deployed within the new HO LAN?
 Explain  your choices.

 ## Customer Specifications - WAN Connectivity